UT-VisionMotionDecision/PLDAPS/README.md

 - and should add a cell of structs to p.conditions that that holds the changes in parameters from therse defaults for _each_trial_

 note: in later versions, p.conditions might actually only hold information about certain conditions and another field the info of what conditions to use in each trial.
-note: since the screen is already created, basic screen parameters like the backgound color must be defined before the p.run is called.
+note: since the screen is already created, basic screen parameters like the screen size must be defined before the p.run is called.
+The background color can be changed on a frame by frame basis.

 %% pldaps.runTrial
-unless another function is specified in the parameters as the p.defaultParameters.pldaps.trialMasterFunction it defaults to dv.defaultParameters.pldaps.trialMasterFunction="runTrial";
+unless another function is specified in the parameters as the p.defaultParameters.pldaps.trialMasterFunction it defaults to p.defaultParameters.pldaps.trialMasterFunction="runTrial";
+In order to harness the modular features of version 4.2 you will have to change this to
+    p.defaultParameters.pldaps.trialMasterFunction="runModularTrial";
+and also set
+    p.trial.pldaps.useModularStateFunctions = true;

+pldaps.runModularTrial is backwards compatible with pldaps.runTrial, so unless you have a case were you have a specific reason not to use runModularTrial, it is recommented to switch to runModularTrial by changing these two parameters in the rig settings using createRigPrefs

+The following information is about pldaps.runModularTrial:
 This is a generic trial function that takes care of the correct course of a trial.
 It will run through different stages for the trial and in a loop for each frame run through stages from frameUpdate to frameFlip.

-For each stage, instead of doing something itself, it calles another function, defined in p.defaultParameters.pldaps.trialFunction that take the pldaps class and a numerical state number as input.
+For each stage, instead of doing something itself, it calles another function, defined in p.defaultParameters.pldaps.trialFunction that takes the pldaps class and a numerical state number, as well as an optional location string (later) as input.

 This is the only function that needs to be implemented by the user to take care of the drawing of the stimulus.